Bradford County Conservation District

 Pennsylvania Agricultural Statistics have shown a steady decrease in the size and number of farms in Bradford County since the turn of the century.
 At the same time, there has been an increase in development.

 One factor is the trend toward bigger residential lots away from urban centers.
 This often puts increasing pressure on farmers to sell out due to the dissimilarity between the agricultural value of their land and the higher development value.
-With that, the viability of agriculture, it's economy, and many other value associated with a farm community hang in the balance.
+With that, the viability of agriculture, its economy, and many other values associated with a farm community hang in the balance.

 WHY IS PRESERVING FARMLAND IMPORTANT?